Next Coffee Bark

 Saturday Coffee Bark September 7th 7:30-9am (Moved back a week because of hoilday...)

-Saturday Of Every Month...
+the First Saturday of Every Month...

 Your Pick!
 This.....

-In the Long Meadow below the Picnic
+In the Long Meadow below the

 7 set up - 9 a.m.

 Enter Prospect Park at 9th Street

 Walk straight in until you come to the ball fields

 Make a left along the meadow.

 Or enter at the Villa (PPW & 4th St)

-Go through parking lot and out the back across Inner Drive
+Go through parking lot and out the back across Inner

 Picnic House is right there.